photo with green effect - automotive digital retailing helping dealerships sell more cars

 It isn’t simply a website: A website with photos of cars and pricing that dead-ends shoppers at lead forms – forcing customers to call or come to the dealership for more information – is lead generation.
 Automotive digital retailing is a deal generation.
 It is the start of the deal.
 It is not enhanced lead generation.
 Sell the car, not the appointment.

-It isn’t simply technology.
-It’s workflows.
-It’s a process; a culture.
+It isn’t simply technology: It’s a process; a culture.
 Technology takes away the human aspect that customers want in the car-buying journey.
 And for car dealerships worldwide, it’s common knowledge that it’s people who sell cars, not the tools they have.
 While technology is an important component of a digital retailing strategy, there’s so much more to it than that.

 It isn’t simply e-commerce.
 There are some automotive retailers that operate as e-commerce businesses like Carvana and Vroom.
 While they may sell millions of dollars’ worth of cars every month, there’s a reason they haven’t yet made a net profit.
 Digital retailing can facilitate an end-to-end e-commerce experience, but less than 5% of car buyers want to complete the entire transaction online.
 The other 95% mostly still prefer to complete some steps of the process – including the test drive and taking delivery – at the dealership.